-How Charges Are Filed In the Tulsa County District Attorney’s Office
+How Charges Are Filed By The Tulsa County District Attorney’s Office

 I think a crime has been committed.
-How do I file charges?
+What should I do?

-In most cases, a crime must be reported to the law enforcement agency that has jurisdiction over the city or county where the crime occurred.
-For example, if a crime occurred in the city of Tulsa, the crime should be reported to the Tulsa Police Department.
-If a crime occurred in the county of Tulsa, the crime should be reported to the Tulsa County Sheriff’s Department.
-Broken Arrow.
-Bixby, Collinsville, Glenpool, Jenks, Owasso, Sand Springs, Skiatook and Sperry all have their own police departments.
+If you believe a crime has been committed, report it to local law enforcement.
+For example, if a crime occurred in the City of Tulsa, the crime should be reported to the Tulsa Police Department.
+If a crime occurred in the County of Tulsa, the crime should be reported to the Tulsa County Sheriff’s Department.
+Broken Arrow, Bixby, Collinsville, Glenpool, Jenks, Owasso, Sand Springs, Skiatook and Sperry all have their own police departments.

 Tulsa County Law Enforcement Agencies